hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 ***
 **Exercise**

 1. Are the same assays available for the "stim" samples within the `split_seurat` object?
-What is the code you might use to check that?
+What is the code you used to check that?
 2. Any observations for the genes or features listed under *"First 10 features:"* and the *"Top 10 variable features:"* for "ctrl" versus "stim"?

 ***

 ### Save the object!

 Before finishing up, let's save this object to the `data/` folder.
-It can take a while to get back to this stage especially when working with large datasets, it is best practice to save the object as an easily loadable object.
+It can take a while to get back to this stage especially when working with large datasets, it is best practice to save the object as an easily loadable file locally.

 ```r
 # Save the split seurat object